 In 2009, the Mountains Youth Services Team (MYST) undertook detailed analysis of issues around the mental health of young people in the Blue Mountains LGA.
 The study reported that substance use by young people was a significant mental health issue, particularly in regard to comorbidity with substance use.
-The study pointed to a high prevalence of depression among Blue Mountains young people.
-The report considered that alongside preconditions for cannabis use, a high priority need for effective early intervention services was strongly indicated.
+The study suggested possible high prevalence of depression in Blue Mountains young people, which when considered alongside preconditions for cannabis use strongly indicated high priority need for effective early intervention services.